-Goldman Sachs 10,000 Small Businesses is a $500 million investment to help entrepreneurs create jobs and economic opportunity by providing them with greater access to education, financial capital, and business support services.
+Goldman Sachs 10,000 Small Businesses is a $500 million investment to help entrepreneurs create jobs and economic opportunities by providing them with greater access to education, financial capital, and business support services.

 Cincinnati State’s Workforce Development Center was chosen to deliver 10,000 Small Businesses in Southwest Ohio because of our commitment to providing access and opportunity for customized business training.